Compare CFD Trading Accounts and Brokers

 Contracts For Difference Defined

-A Contract For Difference (or CFD) is a contract between a broker and an individual trader.
+CFD Defined: A Contract For Difference (or CFD) is a contract between a broker and an individual trader.
 It is a form of derivative.
 The difference refers to the value of the underlying asset at the time the contract is agreed (the strike price) and the value after the trade ends.
 It is essentially an agreement to exchange the difference in these two values.

-So a CFD is a derivative product.
 The trader does not own the underlying asset at any stage.
 Brokers create CFDs in a wide range of individual equities, indices, commodities and forex.
 The price is determined by the markets.
 The length of the contract will vary.
 Trades may last just a few seconds, up to months or years.

 Puts or Calls